CONCEPTS > Editing in Microsoft Word vs. Editing in web-native environments like Tallyfy

 - Needless formatting is a huge waste of time - which costs both the editor and the user of the document a lot of frustration and manual work.
 There's a body of studies in the academic domain about this - like this one.
 Intuitively - just imagine how much time it takes someone to manually change the formatting of words and sentences, whether it's multiple font-colors, multiple font-sizes or multiple embellishments like underlines, italics, bold or margin or paragraph indentations or even worse - multiple fonts.
 Just don't do it.

-- If you make a document blueprint - you mark sections of it as editable using form fields.
+- If you make a document template - you mark sections of it as editable using form fields.
 All the rest of it is non-editable.
 This means that if someone wants to "fork" a copy of a document - they do it the right way.
 The parts that are editable remain editable, but everything else remains consistent and read-only.

 - Eliminating "copies" of the same document prevents out-dated copies circulating in unknown places.